Student and Campus Life

 - Our community's deep respect and passion for learning are potentially less useful if that learning remains purely theoretical.
 SCL departments provide students with practical opportunities to engage and expand upon the learning associated with the academic curriculum.

 - SCL departments believe that the life of the mind includes using knowledge in ways that challenge and reshape the social status quo.
 Our co-curricular programming is designed to encourage students to critically engage curricular scholarship.

 More about the Departments of Student and Campus Life

 Honor Process & Restorative Justice

 The Honor Principle encourages all community members to consider the potential impact their actions have on other individuals and the community as a whole.
 Because our conceptions of honor are not static, nor easily defined, we constantly engage with one another about what it means to live with the Honor Principle, in ways that promote personal responsibility and mutual respect.

 The Office for Inclusive Community seeks to create and sustain an inclusive campus environment that meets the needs of all members.
 This is accomplished through campus programming, facilitating constructive dialogues, and supporting all students as they explore the intersection of identities.

 Residence Life oversees the comprehensive program that surrounds the experience of living on-campus in a residence hall or other college housing option.
 With an extensive team of professional staff and student staff, Residence Life coordinates community focused programming and a safe and welcoming environment for students in the residence halls.

-Student Activities strives to nurture cross-campus involvment and to foster the intentional development of the whole student.
+Student Engagement strives to nurture cross-campus involvement and to foster the intentional development of the whole student.
 We do this through support of student senate and student groups, and through programs such as Gray Fund, Reed Arts Week, and the Leadership and Involvement Series.